strapi/documentation/docs/developer-docs/latest/development/plugins-extension.md

 ## Understanding the Content-Types loading order

-A plugin's Content-Types can be extended in 2 ways, using the programmatic interface within `.strapi-server.js` and by overriding the Content-Types schemas.
+A plugin's Content-Types can be extended in 2 ways: using the programmatic interface within `.strapi-server.js` and by overriding the Content-Types schemas.

 The final schema of the Content-Types depends on the following loading order: